pantheon-systems/documentation/source/content/guides/sso/01-introduction.md

 Single sign-on (SSO) allows you to authenticate against your Identity Provider (IdP) when logging into the Pantheon Dashboard.

 Pantheon’s flexible infrastructure does not restrict protocols or ports used for communication.
-There are no outbound restrictions (protocol, port, etc.) for traffic from Pantheon to external services.
+There are no outbound restrictions for traffic from Pantheon to external services.

 ## Who is Single Sign-on for?

 SSO can help organizations centrally manage their users' identities and provide seamless integration across multiple applications.
-Numerous Pantheon customers use a variety of SSO solutions, including:
+Numerous Pantheon customers use an SSO solution, including:

-- Higher educational institutions
+- Higher education institutions
 - School districts
 - Local governments
 - Other groups and organizations

 ## How Does SSO Work?

-Pantheon uses Security Assertion Markup Language (SAML)for SSO authentication.
-SAML is an XML-based open-standard that transfers identity data between two parties, such as an identity provider (IdP) and a service provider (SP) or web application.
+Pantheon uses Security Assertion Markup Language (SAML) for SSO authentication.
+SAML is an XML-based open standard that transfers identity data between two parties, such as an identity provider (IdP) and a service provider (SP) or web application.
 SAML streamlines the authentication process by enabling users to access multiple, independent web applications across domains using one set of credentials.

 <Alert title="Note"  type="info" >

-SAML applies to an entire email domain when enabled on Pantheon and is not available on a per-site, per-environment, or per-user basis.
+SAML applies to an entire email domain when enabled on Pantheon.
+You cannot use SAML on a per-site, per-environment, or per-user basis.
+Refer to [Members of an SSO Organization](/guides/sso/sso-organizations#members-of-an-sso-organization) for more information on internal and external members of an SSO organization.

 </Alert>